 - (B) Penal Charges for bounce up to Rs.
-350/- per default / per month" - E. The amount of bounce charges collected from the customers are accounted by the Appellant in its core accounting platform i.e. SAP under General Ledger Code 60000150. - F. Under the GST law implemented from July 01, 2017, the Appellant is of the view that bounce charges collected by it from the customers (for the breach of the terms and conditions of the loan agreement) are in the nature of penalty/ liquidated damages, and therefore, the same is not a consideration for supply of service and hence, should not be subjected to the levy of GST.
-However, considering the ambiguity on taxability of penal/ bounce charges under the GST law, as an abundant caution, the Appellant had filed an application for Advance Ruling before the Maharashtra Authority for Advance Ruling (hereinafter referred to the 'Ld.
-AAR') on 09.05.2018, on the following question:

-"Whether the Bounce Charges collected by the Appellant should be treated as a supply under the GST regime?"
+350/- per default / per month & late payment penalty not exceeding 3% on amount due." - F. The amount of penal interest collected from the customers are accounted by the Appellant in its core accounting platform i.e. SAP under General Ledger Code 60000150. - G. Under the GST law, the Appellant is of the view that penal interest collected from the customer is in the nature of additional interest, and therefore, the same is not subjected to GST levy.
+However, considering the ambiguity on taxability under the GST law, as an abundant caution, the Appellant had filed an application for Advance Ruling before the Maharashtra Authority for Advance Ruling (hereinafter referred to the 'Ld.
+AAR') on 09.05.2018, on the following questions: - "I) Whether the Penal Interest is to be treated as interest for the purpose of exemption under Sr. No. 27 of Notification No. 12/2017-Central Tax (Rate) dated 28.06.2017, Sr. No. 27 of Maharashtra State Notification No. 12/2017-State Tax (Rate) dated 29.06.2017, and Sr. No. 28 of Notification No. 9/2017-Integrated Tax (Rate) dated 28.06.2017? - ii) If the answer to the above is negative, whether the activity of collecting penal interest by the Appellant would amount to a taxable supply under the GST regime?" - H. The AAR passed the Order No. GST-ARA-21/2018-19/8-24 dated 06.08.2018 (hereinafter referred to as 'impugned order'), holding that the penal interest charged by the Appellant amounts to supply of services under Sr. No. 5(e) of Schedule II to the CGST Act, and is therefore liable to GST.

-- G. The Ld.
-AAR passed the Order holding that the bounce charges collected by the Appellant amounts to supply of services under Sr. No. 5(e) of Schedule II to the CGST Act, and is therefore liable to GST. - H. Aggrieved by the impugned order dated 06.08.2018, the Appellant has filed this appeal, inter alia, on the following grounds which are urged without prejudice to each other.
+Aggrieved by the impugned order dated 06.08.2018, the Appellant has filed this appeal, inter alia, on the following grounds which are urged without prejudice to each other.